FrancoMU214/Ilib/README.md

 6. A gepetto, sin el cual este proyecto no veria la luz, asi tambien a mi compadre Toño.

-  7.A ella por darme animos siempre, la luna esta hermosa hoy no crees Evy?
+7. A ella por darme animos siempre.

 8. A ti por creer en nosotros.